gse06026/HKT_MS_Obitus/README.md

 ## ⚙️ How it Works

-This AI Agent is built using **Azure AI Studio**.
+This AI Agent is built using **Azure AI Foundry**.
 The core functionality relies on:

 1.  **Azure OpenAI Service:** Utilizes a powerful language model (Model: gpt-4o-mini) as the agent's "brain".
 2.  **Retrieval-Augmented Generation (RAG):**